Moesif/lua-resty-moesif/README.md

 ## How to use

 Edit your `nginx.conf` file to configure Moesif OpenResty plugin:
-Replace `/usr/local/openresty/site/lualib` with the correct plugin installation path, if needed.
+Replace `/usr/share/lua/5.1/lua/resty` with the correct plugin installation path, if needed.
+This may be logged to screen during installation of luarock.
+If in doubt, find the path via: `find / -name "moesif" -type d`

 ```nginx
 lua_shared_dict moesif_conf 2m;